Ontario suburban home eligible for 2026 HVAC rebate programs

 Equipment install and commissioning

 Permits filed, install completed, all systems tested and balanced.
-We document AHRI certifications, model serial numbers, and energy ratings for the rebate submission.
+We document AHRI certifications, model and serial numbers, and energy ratings for the rebate submission.

 5

-Post-install audit and submission
+Post-install documentation and submission

 6